Financial Aid

 Immunization Requirements and Guidelines

 Morris Brown College aligns itself with best practices as demonstrated by other colleges in the State of Georgia regarding immunizations for school entrance.
 All new and transfer students are required to comply with the college immunization requirements.
-Morris Brown College will consent medical and religious exemptions as defined by law.
+Morris Brown College will consent to medical and religious exemptions as defined by law.
 The required immunizations are:

 1. Measles, Mumps, Rubella (MMR)-2 doses of vaccine or serologic proof of immunity